 - EV/EBITDAR is the ratio of the enterprise value to the earnings before interest, tax, depreciation & amortization, and rental costs.

-- The EV/EBITDA multiple is comparing a company’s EV with its earnings before interest, taxes, depreciation & amortization.
+- The EV/EBITDA multiple compares a company’s EV with its earnings before interest, taxes, depreciation & amortization.
 It is often used to compare two companies.

-Because they are valuation multiples, they each compare and make ratios between the enterprise value and some other financial measurement.
+Because they are valuation multiples, they each compare and create ratios between the enterprise value and another financial measurement.
 The key is knowing which multiple is most appropriate to calculate the business value for selling your distribution business.

-The EV/Revenue is best for newer companies because if a company does not yet have earnings, then the other valuation multiples simply can’t work.
+The EV/Revenue ratio is best suited for newer companies because if a company does not yet have earnings, then the other valuation multiples simply cannot be applied.
 The EV/EBITDA, on the other hand, is primarily taking cash flow into account.
-When a wholesale distribution business has a sizeable cash flow, then the EV/EBITDA is extremely useful.
+When a wholesale distribution business has a sizeable cash flow, then the EV/EBITDA is beneficial.

 For the rest of this article, we will dig deeper into the benefits of using EV/EBITDA and how to calculate it.